Apress/make-a-2d-arcade-game-in-a-weekend/README.md

 ##Errata

-"Page 16 - Figure 3-10 shows the Paddle Game Object assigned to the Ball Script correctly.
+Page 16 - Figure 3-10 shows the Paddle Game Object assigned to the Ball Script correctly.
 However I do not mention that the user must drag and drop the paddle_03 Game Object from the Hierachy View to the Paddle variable of the Ball Script in the Inspector View of the Ball Game Object. "

 Page 30 (correction) - Figure 2-9 needs to be modified to show the background with a pixels per unit of 50